saharudra/relational_network/README.md

 Step 2: Point to that location in the `datasets.py` file

-Step 3: Run `datasets.py` file which will create a directory structure as mentioned in the file itsef.
+Step 3: Run `python datasets.py` file which will create a directory structure as mentioned in the file itsef.
+This takes a while to complete.

 Step 4: Run `python trainer.py`

+## TODOs:
+1) Create a `DataLoader` for CLEVR dataset.